Learning to Receive Instead of Control

 Control often masquerades as responsibility.
 But there is a difference between faithful effort and anxious grasping.
 Faithful effort works hard and leaves outcomes to God.
 Anxious grasping works hard and demands guarantees.

-The Lord invites us out of that demanding posture.
+The Lord invites us to step out of that demanding posture.

 Receiving also begins in the sacraments.